GREENS, HERBS AND FOUGERES / aromatic · fresh · green

 In Perfumery

 Thyme operates across the top-to-heart range depending on form.
 White thyme oil is a top-heart modifier in aromatic and fougère compositions — it blends with lavender, clary sage, and bergamot in classic aromatic structures while adding a phenolic sharpness that no other herb replicates.
 Thyme absolute sits squarely in the heart, providing depth and tenacity to leather and woody-aromatic accords.
-In Première Peau's Simili Mirage, both thyme absolute and white thyme oil build the torrefied maquis accord alongside styrax, olibanum resinoid, and immortelle absolute — the heated garrigue landscape that grounds the fragrance's synthetic leather structure.
+In Première Peau's Simili Mirage, both thyme absolute and white thyme oil build the torrefied maqu is accord alongside styrax, olibanum resinoid, and immortelle absolute — the heated garrigue territory that grounds the fragrance's synthetic leather structure.
 Dosage must be precise: thyme absolute is IFRA-restricted to 0.1% in fragrance concentrate due to sensitizing components (eugenol, methyl eugenol, geraniol), while white thyme oil allows up to 2.0%.
 At the right dose, thyme provides an herbal transparency that lifts heavy leather and amber bases without adding sweetness.